 Airlines & Baggage Fees

-The extra costs do not stop at the airline though, there are taxi companies that charge additional for large baggage.
+The extra costs do not stop at the airline, though.
+There are taxi companies that charge additional for large baggage.

 Depending on the airline that you are using, taking your golf clubs with you could be cost-effective.
 Southwest Airlines will allow your golf bag to be checked as part of your allowable baggage if it is one of the two allowable bags.

-American Airlines on the other hand will charge a $150 fee for bags exceeding 51 pounds.
-This applies to each leg of your trip thus a return trip could easily cost $300.
+On the other hand, American Airlines will charge a $150 fee for bags exceeding 51 pounds.
+This applies to each leg of your trip.
+Thus, a return trip could easily cost $300.
 United Airlines will add your bag to your allowance but charges a hefty overweight charge.

 Be sure to understand the conditions of the airline that you are traveling on.
 The rules differ from one airline to the next.

-Prices ranging from as low as $39.99 up to $499 are common but it depends on your requirements and how soon you want the clubs delivered.
+Prices ranging from as low as $39.99 up to $499 are common, but it depends on your requirements and how soon you want the clubs delivered.

 The information provided is based on experience, but you should obtain a quote before making your final decision.
 Remember that the cheapest price is not always the best option.